 |Fujifilm XP140« »||-||mono||mono||-||-||micro||2.0||Y||-||Y||Fujifilm XP140|

 |Sony WX800« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony WX800|

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the TG-4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-4 was succeeded by the Olympus TG-5.
+Both the TG-4 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The TG-4 was replaced by the Olympus TG-5, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 Review summary: Olympus TG-4 vs TG-5

 So what conclusions can be drawn?
 Is the Olympus TG-4 better than the Olympus TG-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus Tough TG-4:

 - More detail: Offers more megapixels (15.9 vs 12MP) with a 15% higher linear resolution.